 INGREDIENTS:

-6 cups loquats, pitted and skinned
+6 cups loquats, peeled, pitted, and chopped

 1/4 cup lemon juice, freshly squeezed